Swifter1243/ReMapper/DOCS.md

 new CinemaScreen("YoutubeID","dQw4w9WgXcQ");
 ```

 ReMapper does not support additional screens in the `cinema-video.json` file, instead you can use Chroma to duplicate the main Cinema Screen ( `CinemaScreen$` ).
-ReMapper also does not support the environament manupulation tools Cinema has, as you do use Chroma to do the same thing.
+ReMapper also does not support the environment manipulation tools Cinema has, as you do use Chroma to do the same thing.